Wichita State men’s basketball head coach Paul Mills identified two key weaknesses in the team that went 15-19 last season: turnovers and shooting.

 Kenny Pohto, Wichita State’s primary backup post player last season, departed in the transfer portal.
 Mills brought in Meeks and senior center Matej Bošnjak for depth at the big man position.

-Bošnjak, who came to Wichita State from Croatia, is still awaiting clearance to play from the NCAA.
+Bošnjak, who came to Wichita State from Croatia, was given clearance to play by the NCAA on Friday afternoon.
 Meeks is dealing with a knee injury, although Mills expects him to return at some point this year.

 “I do think that we can play different ways,” Mills said.
 “When you have Quincy on the floor, it’s different than having Matej and Ronnie on the floor.
 Now, defending is the bigger issue, you know, without one of those guys.
 But to be honest with you, we don’t really go one-on-one in the post much.”